-The Smuggler's Run, which was previously the Mount Airy Hotel until a fire during the 1980s damaged the upper stories, which were removed, is a popular destination.
-The Gananoque Tour Boat, Ivy Lea boats, leave from the dock here in Ivy Lea.
+Donnelly's on the River, which was previously the Mount Airy Hotel until a fire during the 1980s damaged the upper stories, which were removed, is a popular destination.
+The Gananoque Tour Boat, leave from the dock here in Ivy Lea.

-The Ivy Lea Club, located on 45 acres bordering on the St. Lawrence River, is home to The Captain Table, which serves some of the finest dining in the region.
+The Ivy Lea Club, located on 45 acres bordering on the St. Lawrence River, is home to The Ivy Restaurant, which serves some of the finest dining in the region and a lunch patio, a café with great ice cream.
 The Club has a marina as well as visitors dockage for dinner guests.